 However, it is important to remember that there is a time limit to file a case in Florida.
 According to Florida Statutes §95.11, all personal injury cases must be in court within four years of the date of injury.
 Even if a plaintiff’s injuries have not fully healed, this is an ironclad rule.
 If this time limit passes, the court may refuse to hear the case.

-Let a St. Petersburg Motorcycle Accident Attorney Fight for You
+Let a Motorcycle Accident Lawyer Fight for You